TestGorilla LogoTestGorilla Logo

 2. Financial planning

-3. Products-and-services planning
+3. Products and services planning

 4. Expansion planning

-How to create an organizational plan
+How to create an organizational plan: The 5 steps of organizational planning

-1. Create a strategic plan
+1. Come up with a strategic plan

-With a strategic plan, you define the direction in which your company is headed.
-With a tactical plan, you set clear milestones, checkpoints, and metrics that will enable you to know whether the company is going in the right direction.
+With a tactical plan, you set clear milestones, checkpoints, and metrics that identify whether the company is going in the right direction.

 In the previous section, we mentioned two examples: